mlflow/mlflow/examples/pytorch/MNIST/example1/README.md

 This is an experimental api that logs ML model artifacts and metrics.
 The metrics are logged during training of the model.

+## Setup
+Mlflow tracking UI is set to `http://localhost:5000` with experiment name as `Default` in the script - `mnist_autolog_example1.py`
+Change the variables according to the environment setup.

 ### Running the code
 To run the example via MLflow, navigate to the `mlflow/examples/pytorch/MNIST/example1` directory and run the command